CARDSPEED - Card Readers and Memory Cards

 2010-02-06 - SONY Cyber-shot DSC-TX7 - SONY goes SD

 Yesterday I could pick up my SONY Cyber-shot DSC-TX7 that I pre-ordered right after the press release.
 The camera can work with Memory Stick Duo / PRO Duo / PRO-HG Duo, as well as SD/SDHC cards.
 There is definitely not enough room to use two separate slots, so I was curious to see how the dual media snap-in/snap-out slot would work.
-With MS Duo and SD cards having the pads at the same depth, this is tricky: The cards are inserted in opposite directions, Memory Stick Duo with the pads towards the front, SD cards with the pads towards the back.
+With MS Duo and SD cards having the pads at the same depth, this is tricky: The cards are inserted in opposite orientation, Memory Stick Duo with the pads towards the front side of the camera, SD cards with the pads towards the back of the camera.
 The wider SD cards release a guiding frame for MS Duo, pushing it towards the end of the slot.
 It looks like the extra space was taken from the battery space, so now I have three different T Series cameras (one of them retired) using three different batteries.

 2010-01-20 - More Fast CompactFlash Card Series